ekallevig/jShowOff/README.markdown

 Title: jShowOff: a jQuery Content Rotator Plugin
 Author: [Erik Kallevig][5]
-Version: 0.1.1
+Version: 0.1.2
 Website: [http://ekallevig.com/jshowoff][6]
 License: Dual licensed under the MIT and GPL licenses.

 # jShowOff: a jQuery Content Rotator Plugin

 jShowOff is a jQuery plugin for creating a rotating content module.
-It works by creating 'slides' from all the child `<div>`'s inside a specified wrapper `<div>` (on which the call to `.jshowoff()` is invoked) and rotating through them, with options for controls, links, and more.
+It works by creating 'slides' from the child elements (eg. `<li>`) inside a specified wrapper element (eg. `<ul>`) on which `.jshowoff()` is invoked.
+It then rotates through the slides, with options for controls, links, and more.
 This type of module is often used to promote pages, sections, or features on a site.

 ## Required Files